 It should be noted that I will use the terms ‘human trafficking’ and ‘modern day slavery’ interchangeably throughout this post.

-Although people often prefer personal testimony to statistics, I find that with human trafficking, the numbers are more shocking than anybody could ever imagine, and so if I may, allow me to share some of those numbers with you now.
+Although people often prefer victim testimony to statistics, I find that with human trafficking, the numbers are more shocking than anybody could ever imagine, and so I would like to share some of those numbers with you now.

 With that said, let us proceed.